 My customers cruise in the Summer months and rely on a mobility scooter.
 This year it means less cruising and more time moored in accessible locations with a need to recharge the built in scooter battery from a 230V inverter.

 We fit a 600 watt system with Victron 100/50 Smartsolar MPPT controller.
-System works well and in direct sun easily keeps up with the high power demands of the scooters 230V battery charger.
+System works well and in Summer keeps up with the high power demands of the scooters 230V battery charger.
 At customers request cables are routed inside the boat.
 At the same time I fit 4* Trojan 6 volt T125 batteries and rewire to suit.

 Work on bespoke Narrowboat ‘Ploddinon’ to improve the charging system.
 Spec of this new Barrus 50 engine looks impressive on paper with a 240 amp domestic alternator.
 In reality the owner has found the factory setup not up to modern live-aboard demands.

 Went out to charging/battery problems on a Stoke-on-Trent boat with Beta 43 and unusual Delco Remy 12V 150A alternator.
 Main negative lead from batteries taken to engine bearer so engine/alternator earthing through just exhaust/hull.
-An Adverc has been fitted but since the earth senses at alternator and postive at batteries it doesn’t compensate for any voltage drops on neagtive charge lead – charging voltage approx 0.5V down and 60 amps.
+An Adverc has been fitted but since the earth senses at alternator and postive at batteries it doesn’t compensate for any voltage drops on neagtive charge lead – charging voltage approx 0.5V down at 60 amps.
 Been like that since built in 2003 but problems develop as new owner is a livaboard.
-Moving earth to alternator casing solves poor charging volatages.
-New 600AH bank of Trojan batteries fitted.
+Moving earth to alternator casing solves poor charging voltages.
+New 600AH bank of Trojan batteries fitted with Adverc adjusted to suit.

 Before and after photos.
 Before 3KW Victron Multiplus drawing from one end of bank.
 Batteries rearranged in the tray to limit cable runs and fit a Victron BMV700 Monitor.
 If you look carefully they’re now properly balanced.
 Used best quality copper tube terminals with 50mm tinned cable.